OK

 The “Commoditized-specialty” Model Needs to Get Re-invented

 Consequently, most companies entertain product R&D groups next to Application Developments groups together with Technical Service groups.
 This leads to expensive lab set up to produce new emulsions recipes and support the formulation work at customer’s end.
-Customer challenges are, therefore, answered with new products i.e. a new polymer emulsion with somewhat altered raw material base or production process.
+Therefore, customer challenges are answered with new products i.e. a new polymer emulsion with somewhat altered raw material base or production process.

 This leads to an expansion both at the product end and at the tail end of the raw material base.
 An emulsion producer can easily have several hundreds of raw materials on its bill and same amount of chemically different products.
 This adds significant complexity to manufacturing, which is therefore, set up in most cases for batch operation.